Implementing Quantum Secret Sharing on Current Hardware: Preliminaries

-where $\overline{S}$ denotes the set complement of $S$ and $\rho^S$ is some fixed state for systems $S$ that is independent of $\ket{\psi}$, i.e. no statistical information about the relative values of $|\alpha|$ and $|\beta|$ can be obtained. \item[(ii)] Each $S\in \mc{A}$ is called authorized, and there exists a decoder $\mc{D}_S$ such that
+where $\overline{S}$ denotes the set complement of $S$ and $\omega^S$ is some fixed state for systems $S$ that is independent of $\ket{\psi}$, i.e.,~no statistical information about the relative values of $|\alpha|$ and $|\beta|$ can be obtained. \item[(ii)] Each $S\in \Gamma$ is called authorized, and~there exists a decoder $\mc{D}_S$ such that

-\end{enumerate} A $((k,n))$ threshold scheme is a special type of QSS in which $\mc{A}$ consists of all subsets having $k$ or more parties.
+\end{enumerate} A $((k,n))$ threshold scheme is a special type of QSS in which $\Gamma$ consists of all subsets having $k$ or more parties.
 The first two QSS schemes we investigate are built from [[$n,m,d$]] qubit stabilizer codes.
-Such codes can correct $t=\lfloor(d-1)/2\rfloor$ general errors and $d-1$ erasure errors \cite{9781107002173}; hence they represent $((n-d+1),n)$ threshold QSS schemes.
-We specifically consider the [[5,1,3]] (``five-qubit'') code \cite{Laflamme-1996a} and the [[7,1,3]] (``Steane'') CSS code \cite{Calderbank-1996a, Steane-1996a}, both of which correct two erasure errors and admit ((3,5)) and ((5,7)) threshold schemes, respectively.
-However, the Steane code can also correct three erasure errors located on certain subsets of qubits, and we also explore this capability.
-Finally, we test the exemplifying ((2,3)) qutrit QSS scheme presented in Ref. \cite{Cleve-1999a}, which is a [[3,1,2]]$_3$ CSS code that can correct a single erasure error and detect a single general error (but cannot correct the latter \cite{majumdar-2020}).
+Such codes can correct $t=\lfloor(d-1)/2\rfloor$ general errors and $d-1$ erasure errors~\cite{9781107002173}.
+We specifically consider the [[5,1,3]] (``five-qubit'') code~\cite{Laflamme-1996a} and the [[7,1,3]] (``Steane'') CSS code~\cite{Calderbank-1996a, Steane-1996a}, both of which correct two erasure errors on any subset of qubits.
+The~[[5,1,3]] code admits a ((3,5)) threshold scheme, and~it is a maximum distance separable code, i.e.,~it satisfies the quantum Singleton bound, $n-m \geq 2(d-1)$, with~equality, while the Steane code does~not.

+While the Steane code is a $((5,7))$ threshold scheme, it can also correct three or even four erasure errors located on certain subsets of qubits.
+In~this paper, we explore the more intricate QSS access structure that arises from the Steane code.
+Finally, we test the exemplifying ((2,3)) qutrit QSS scheme presented in Ref.~\cite{Cleve-1999a}, which is a [[3,1,2]]$_3$ CSS code that can correct a single erasure error and detect a single general error (but cannot correct the latter~\cite{majumdar-2020}).